Planning and Forecasting

 The OPO serves as an objective baseline for the Ministry of Energy and sector stakeholders in terms of electricity demand and supply outlooks and was used to inform the Ministry’s formal consultation process for the development of the 2017 Long-Term Energy Plan (LTEP).

 The most recent Long-Term Energy Plan (LTEP), Delivering Fairness and Choice, was released by the Ministry of Energy on October 26, 2017.

 The LTEP builds on the years of investment that Ontarians made to renew and clean up the province’s electricity system.
 As a result of phasing out coal-fired electricity generation in 2014, emissions for Ontario’s electricity sector are forecast in 2017 to account for only about two percent of the province’s total greenhouse gas emissions.
 The province’s robust supply of electricity will be sufficient to meet Ontario’s foreseeable electricity demand well into the next decade.
 This leaves the province well positioned to plan for and meet future challenges.

 The release of the 2017 LTEP was accompanied by directives to the IESO and OEB to implement several new initiatives.
-The IESO has developed an Implementation Plan, Putting Ontario’s Long-Term Energy Plan Into Action, that outlines how it will work with Ontario communities, stakeholders, and First Nations and Métis to implement the directed initiatives.
+The IESO has developed an Implementation Plan, Putting Ontario’s Long-Term Energy Plan Into Action (en français), that outlines how it will work with Ontario communities, stakeholders, and First Nations and Métis to implement the directed initiatives.
 The development of the Implementation Plan was informed through engagement with First Nations and Métis, customers, communities and stakeholders through multiple channels including meetings and an invitation for written submissions.